gciatto/mpp4rs-slides/content/03-WFBE/_index.md

     └── test_python_api.py
 ```

+1. We need to __ensure__ that the _JVM-based library_ is available on the system where `jcsv` is installed
+    + why not including it in the Python package?

-1. The `build.gradle.kts` file automated the generation of the `csv.jar` file
+1. The `build.gradle.kts` file automates the generation of the `csv.jar` file
     + it is a _Fat-JAR_ containing all the dependencies of the JVM-based library
     + such JAR is placed in the `jcsv/jvm` directory
     + it is part of Python sources, so that it can be distributed with the Python library